Support for VeeR EL2 with User Mode and Physical Memory Protection in Tock embedded OS

 Implementing support for VeeR EL2

 The goal of this project was to run an application which would test the U and M mode switching feature in the VeeR EL2 core.
-In the main PR, we added support for a VeeR EL2 simulation target.
-However, enabling Tock applications on VeeR EL2 required further changes in the Tock ecosystem itself.
+In the main PR, we added support for a VeeR EL2 simulation target, but enabling Tock applications on VeeR EL2 required further changes in the Tock ecosystem itself.

 Tock is designed to have applications delivered separately from the kernel, requiring you to compile the kernel, then the applications, and eventually combine them.
 For the VeeR EL2 target, we used tockloader to first create a binary file representing FLASH memory with the kernel, and then install an application in that file to be able to use it later as input for simulation in Verilator.

-Additionally, Tock doesn’t support position-independent code in applications for RISC-V out of the box.
-As a consequence, when building an application we need to provide the address to which the application will be loaded.
-Libtock-c (the library for building Tock applications in the C language) provides predefined addresses for various RISC-V platforms.
-We introduced changes to libtock-c to make it work with the address map of the VeeR EL2 simulation environment.
+Additionally, at the time of writing Tock doesn’t support position-independent code in applications for RISC-V out of the box.
+As a consequence, when building an application we need to provide the address to which the application will be loaded, which is done via libtock-c (the library for building Tock applications in the C language) by providing predefined addresses for various RISC-V platforms.
+The PR adding the address map for veer-el2-sim

 Demo: VeeR-EL2-tock-example